 The person says a bunch more stuff, as if they think maybe I’m lying and I really do understand Mandarin, or maybe I will understand if they just keep repeating it.

-I shake my head slowly and earnestly repeat my line.
+I listen closely, making my best effort to understand, then shake my head slowly and earnestly repeat my line.

 The person looks at me incredulously, like I’m a lost baby and they don’t understand how I’ve survived this long.
 They say more stuff.

 I switch tactics, just to drive my point home, and say something in English, such as, “No, seriously.
+I don’t understand.
 I don’t speak Chinese.”